|

 Ground Grading

 Any clubs that seeks promotion to to a league or division in the higher levels of the pyramid (level 11 or above) must have a ground that fulfills certain criteria.
 The Premiership and Football League set their own criteria, but for the Conference and below, these criteria are set by the FA.
-There are eight grades:
+There are ninegrades:

 - Grade A: for clubs at level 5 (Conference National division)